Swiz: Releases

 They released its first 7", Down, at the end of 1987 and its self-titled LP was released by Sammich Records in 1988.
 Swiz released its next album, Hell Yes, I Cheated, in 1989.
 The record also included a track by Fury, a side project that consisted of Farrell, Daniels, Brown (on bass), and Chris Thomson (formerly of Ignition, later of Circus Lupus), on vocals.
 By the time Hell Yes, I Cheated was released in 1990, Larson had left the band and was replaced by Dave Stern.
 This line-up recorded an EP in May 1990 but broke up shortly afterward.
 The EP, titled With Dave, was released posthumously in 1992 by Jade Tree Records.
 In 1993, Jade Tree also released No Punches Pulled, which contained the band's entire discography.
 Also that year, THD Records released a 7" called Rejects, which contained unused tracks from the Down sessions.

+On May 2nd 2025, it was announced that Swiz was releasing a 3xLP box of the complete discography.
+The limited edition set is a joint effort between Dischord and the band's original labels, Sammich and Hellfire Records.
+It features the quartet's two full-lengths (S/T and Hell Yes I Cheated) plus a compilation of three 7" singles (Rejects, Down, With Dave) all remastered from the original analog tapes, plus a 34-page 12x12 photo book with rare and unseen images.